iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 ---
-title: 'Data and Model Versioning Tutorial'
+title: 'Tutorial: Data and Model Versioning'
 description: 'Get hands-on experience with data versioning in a basic machine learning version control scenario: managing multiple datasets and ML models using DVC.'
 ---

-# Data and Model Versioning Tutorial
+# Tutorial: Data and Model Versioning

 The goal of this example is to give you some hands-on experience with a basic machine learning version control scenario: managing multiple datasets and ML